-The world has made significant progress in reducing child morbidity and mortality over the past four decades 1-4.
-Several factors, such as implementing high-impact child survival interventions, strengthening the health system, improvements in maternal education and family income, commitments of policymakers and donors, and setting Millennium Development Goals (MDGs) have contributed to child reduction global death rate1.
-Many countries in the world, including Yemen at the top of the list, have made insufficient or modest progress towards achieving MDG 4^{1, 4, 5}.
-In Yemen, the under-five mortality rate has decreased significantly over the past forty years, and the country has achieved the Millennium Development Goal (MDG) of child survival ^{4,5}.
-However, due to the aggression of foreign countries and siege on Yemen that began 6 years ago, child mortality rate has risen to a higher level than what was reported 40 years ago, in which, a child dies every 10 minutes from malnutrition and infectious diseases.
-Therefore, Yemen remains higher compared to the morbidity and mortality rates in many low and middle income countries (LMIC) ^{6.7}.
+The world has completed significant development in reducing child morbidity and mortality over the past four decades1-4.
+Several factors, for instance applying high-impact child survival interventions, strengthening the health system, progresses in maternal education and family income, commitments of policymakers and donors, and setting Millennium Development Goals (MDGs) have contributed to child reduction global death rate1.
+Many countries in the world, including Yemen at the top of the list, have made insufficient or modest progress towards achieving MDG 4^{1,4,5}.
+In Yemen, the under-five mortality rate has decreased significantly over the past forty years, and the country has achieved the Millennium Development Goal (MDG) of child survival^{4,5}.
+Nevertheless, due to the aggression of foreign countries and siege on Yemen that began 6 years ago, child mortality rate has risen to a higher level than what was reported 40 years ago, in which, a child dies every 10 minutes from malnutrition and infectious diseases.
+Therefore, Yemen might remain be higher compared to the morbidity and mortality rates of many LMIC^{6,7}.
 Evidence-based assessment of child morbidity and the causes of childhood disease is known to provide a basis for planning national health strategies and tracking progress towards child survival goals4.
-However, many low- and middle-income countries, including Yemen, have fragile health management information systems and incomplete vital registration to monitor trends and risk factors for child disease and mortality8.
+On the other hand, many LMICs, including Yemen, have brittle health management information systems and deficient vital record to monitor trends and risk factors for child disease and mortality8.
 Therefore, it is necessary to systematically investigate the causes of childhood illnesses to guide policy makers to intervene to keep the child alive and prevent childhood diseases.
 The aim of this study was to investigate the trend of child morbidity in Yemen over the past forty years using data from a private health center.
 The results of this study can serve as part of the criteria for tracking child survival goals during the era of the Sustainable Development Goals (SDGs) and the health sector transformation plan in Yemen.